Opportunities in Retail Data Science

 Well before the advent of the Internet, savvy retailers were used to slicing and dicing data points.

 Toothpaste On Demand

-Giant brick and mortar firms were also in on the game.
 In the late 1980s and early 1990s, Wal-Mart began to take a serious statistical look at its internal supply chain data, including the ins and outs of suppliers’ processes and systems.
 The goal?
 To lower costs related to excess inventory.

 It worked.
 Wal-Mart was able to slash its expenses by better management.
 Wal-Mart also reached out to manufacturing partners like Procter & Gamble (P&G).
 Together they built a software system that connected P&G to Wal-Mart’s distribution centers.

 Whenever P&G products ran low, an automatic alert was sent to the manufacturer.
 P&G could also monitor the flow of its products through Wal-Mart’s register scanners.
 Products were shipped as soon as they were needed.
 Invoicing and payments happened automatically.